chopley/spark_social_network_analysis/README.md

 - spark.executor.memory	10g
 - spark.serializer	org.apache.spark.serializer.KryoSerializer
 - zeppelin.driver.memory	8g

+The *spark_zeppelin_social_network_analysis.json* file contains the Apache Zeppelin notebook appropriate for this example.

 ##Data description
 The data are an anonymised data set from the Statnet package.
 This is based on the *National Longitudinal Study of Adolescent Health  (Harris, Florey,